devops4me/bitbucket-github-migration/README.md

-## Using Docker to Migrate Repositories from BitBucket to Github
+## Appendix B | Using Docker to Migrate Repositories

 Aside from a local development environment and a kubernetes workload we can also use docker to guarantee a consistent script environment for the migration.